When you see a neighborhood for the first time, the most important thing

 In addition to being an excellent choice for highly educated executives, this

-neighborhood is also a very good choice for families with school-aged children and urban sophisticates.
+neighborhood is also a very good choice for families with school-aged children, urban sophisticates and college students.

 Also, some neighborhoods have residents that are more educated than others.
 But